PELVIC FLOOR COURSES

 Why attend this course?

 To gain advanced knowledge on how to improve your clinical outcomes on difficult conditions that have not responded to conventional treatment.
 Traditionally, the standard of care for evaluation is to conduct a patient history and perform various clinical manual assessments.
-Adding Diagnostic Ultrasound to your clinical evaluation improves the validity and reliability of your musculoskeletal diagnosis by real-time images and motion analysis.
+Adding MSK Ultrasound to your clinical evaluation improves the validity and reliability of your musculoskeletal diagnosis by real-time images and motion analysis.

 - Cutting edge techniques for the assessment and treatment of difficult soft tissue injuries.

 - Reduce the guesswork when diagnosing soft tissue dysfunction.

 - Improve patient engagement by providing visual feedback about what is going on in their body using real time ultrasound images.

 - Confidently identify and dry needle into pathological tendons and other soft tissues.